billwheatley/developer-efficiency-blog/README.md

 ### Production Environment

-DigitalOcean App Platform PAAS Services is used for the production environment
+DigitalOcean App Platform PAAS is used for the production environment

-* DigitalOcean App Platform CD
+* DigitalOcean App Platform CD (Continuos delivery)
   * GitOps Methodology to build off GitHub hosted version of this Repo
     * `main` branch is production.
     * Rebuilds on any `main` branch change / push in [Bill Wheatley's developer-efficiency-blog repo](https://github.com/billwheatley/developer-efficiency-blog)